AppleGreen Cottage

 Also, the fit will depend on the stretch of the knit you are using.
 Err on the larger side.
 I used a 50% - 4-way stretch knit, which is a pretty much forgiving material, and easy to work with.

-So, how do you make a fabric baby headband?
+So, how to make a fabric baby headband?
 I'm giving you all the steps you need, below.
 But first, simply decide on the size you want.

 cutting fabric for headband

-On each end, cut off a 1" by 1" triangle to form pointy ends.
+If you didn't use the free knot headband pattern, cut off a 1" by 1" triangle to form pointy ends on each end.
 I find this the easiest way to prevent too much bulk on the headband ends once it's on the baby's head.
-Also, this is the simplest way for me to end up with nice rounded and slightly pointed ends for the knot on the headband - it always works great for me!
+Also, this is the simplest way for me to end up with nice rounded and slightly pointed ends for the knot on the headband.

 stitching line marking for diy headband

-Place the pieces with the right sides together and sew around, leaving a few inches on one of the two long edges unsewn for turning.
+Place the pieces with the right sides together and sew around with a โ…œ" (1 cm) seam allowance, leaving a few inches on one of the two long edges unsewn for turning.
 You don't need to sew straight lines at the ends - it's easier when you just go for a little curve when sewing the headband ends.

 scissors trimming the sewn headband